 of the polynomial ring $\kk[X,Y,Z,U]$.
 We claim that $\ker\p_1=\kk[p_1,p_2,p_3,p_4]$, where \bals &p_1=U,\quad p_2=Z^2-2YU,\quad p_3=Z^3-3YZU+3XU^2\,,\quad \mbox{and}\\ & p_4=\frac{p_2^3-p_3^2}{p_1^2}=9X^2U^2-18XYZU+6XZ^3-3Y^2Z^2+8Y^3U\,. \eals Indeed, the image of the map

 is contained in the hypersurface which is singular along the line $F_{\rm sing}=\{X_1=X_2=X_3=0\}$.
 Being regular in codimension one, $F$ is normal.
-We have By the Weitzenb\"ock Theorem (see e.g. \cite{Kr}) there exists a quotient $E=\Spec (\ker\p_1) $.
+We have By the Weitzenb\"ock Theorem (see e.g. \cite{Kr}) $E=\Spec (\ker\p_1) $ is an affine algebraic variety.
 The inclusions